learn-co-curriculum/wsl2/README.md

-Howdy neighbor.
-Have you heard the news about WSL2?
-As of June 2020, WSL is available to the general public.
-I figured this would be a good opportunity to share my findings with you, the general public.
-But more specifically, Flatiron Students using WSL.
+# Windows 10 Local Environment Set Up

+In this lesson, we will walk through the process of setting up your Windows 10 local environment.
+To do this, we will be using the Windows Subsystem for Linux to set up a Linux environment on your computer.

-# What is the Windows Subsystem for Linux?
+## What is the Windows Subsystem for Linux?

 The Windows Subsystem for Linux (WSL) lets developers run a Linux environment directly on Windows 10 without the overhead of a virtual machine.
 It’s an